Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

 \subsection{The Role of LLMs in Behavioral Health Support: Coaching and Personalization}

 In Bloom, the LLM served two complementary roles: (1) as a conversational coaching agent that engaged in supportive conversations, and (2) as a personalization mechanism for tailoring interventions based on qualitative context.
-Whereas most prior work on LLMs in behavioral health has conceptualized their potential primarily in terms of personalization (e.g., customizing plans, optimizing just-in-time nudges, or extracting insights from data), our findings highlight that LLMs' role as a relational agent providing motivational and non-judgmental support was more impactful for participants in early stages of behavior change and low baseline levels of activity.
+Our findings suggest that these two roles had different impacts on participant experiences and behaviors.
+Plan data indicate that LLM-driven personalization produced higher quality and more personalized plans in the treatment group (\textbf{\textsf{P1-2}}), while user experience surveys show that treatment participants rated their support as more personalized and actionable (\codeSfour{}).
+However, these improvements did not translate into large differences in short-term PA compared to the no-LLM control (\codeSone{}, \codeWtwo{}).
+Instead, qualitative interviews indicate that the LLM's role as a conversational coach had a greater influence on psychological and motivational outcomes associated with longer-term change (\codeQthree{}).

-In our interviews, participants more often attributed their improved mindsets toward PA---increased enjoyment, greater identification with being an active person, greater self-confidence and self-compassion, and nuanced perspectives on what counts as exercise---to Beebo's collaborative and supportive tone.
-These qualitative insights are consistent with our survey findings, in which treatment participants experienced larger pre-post gains in PA adequacy mindset and satisfaction with PA.
-Although participants appreciated that the LLM's support was personalized to their unique circumstances, they more often attributed their ability to stick to their weekly plans to the encouragement and flexibility provided by the LLM along the way (e.g., rescheduling missed activities or suggesting alternatives), rather than to the personalized plans themselves.
-This is mirrored in our quantitative findings, where treatment participants demonstrated greater plan variety and adherence without a corresponding increase in objective PA outcomes.
+In our interviews, participants frequently attributed their improved mindsets toward PA---increased enjoyment, greater identification with being an active person, more self-confidence and self-compassion, and nuanced perspectives on what counts as exercise---to Beebo's collaborative and supportive tone (\codeQthree{}).
+Although they appreciated how Beebo personalized their plans, they more often attributed their ability to stick to their plans to Beebo's encouragement and flexible support along the way, such as rescheduling missed activities or suggesting alternatives (\codeQtwo{}).
+Given that both conditions most commonly attributed their improved accountability and PA to plans, notifications, and the ambient display, not Beebo itself (\codeQone{}), Beebo's effect in the treatment condition appeared to manifest primarily through improved mindsets.
+These qualitative insights align with our survey findings showing larger gains in mindset-related outcomes in the treatment condition (\codeStwo{}).